 - Cheesy broccoli “chips” made out of broccoli stalks

 - Creamy roasted carrot dip using wilting carrots

 - 2 cups beans (I used black and pinto)

 - 1 egg, beaten

-- 1/2 cup panko breadcrumbs (or cracker crumbs, tortilla chip crumbs, etc.)
+- 1/2 cup panko breadcrumbs (or cracker crumbs, tortilla chip crumbs for gluten-free, etc.)

 - 1/2 cup Feta cheese

 - 1 tomato, chopped and squeezed to remove as much moisture as possible

 - 1/2 cup diced bell pepper (orange, red or green)